hl7-eu/gravitate-health/input/pagecontent/09-epi-processing.md

 #### Summary

-IF IPS has age, gender and conditions and medication, use that and ePI to summarize;
+IF IPS has age, gender and conditions and medication, use that and ePI to summarize in a personalized way;
+IF no IPS, then just summarize the ePI.